projectsveltos/sveltos/docs/observability/display_resources.md

     end
 ```

- 2. use the ClusterHealthCheck and set the clusterSelector field to filter which managed clusters' deployments should be examined.
-In the following example, all managed clusters that match the cluster label selector env=fv are considered:
+ 2. Use the `ClusterHealthCheck` and set the `clusterSelector` field to filter the managed cluster deployments that should be examined.
+In the below example, all managed clusters that match the cluster label selector `env=fv` are considered.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1
 kind: ClusterHealthCheck